 The villa also has a small studio office, separated from the living area by a koi pond, for those seeking a quiet space to work.

 Reclining on the super-king bed in supreme comfort, encircled by billowing curtains, glimpsing greenery beyond the plantation shutters on each side, you’re in for a 21st century Bedouin tent experience.
 The master suite is the only bedroom at garden level, its bed resting on a stunning geometric-patterned terrazzo floor.
 Behind an eye-catching copper-backed room divider is a writing desk and a wall of cane-fronted wardrobes.
-The ensuite bathroom is equally generous, with twin vanities and double doors leading into a partially covered courtyard garden with statement bathtub and rain shower.
+The ensuite bathroom is equally generous, with twin vanities and double doors leading into a partially covered courtyard garden with statement bathtub and rain.

 A private staircase from the veranda leads to the fourth suite, a ravishingly romantic eyrie lodged under the pitched roof of the original plantation house.
 A super-king bed sits under whitewashed beams facing a low TV console, flanked by wardrobes and a desk.
 Behind brilliant blue smoked glass is the bathroom, featuring fish-scale wall tiles designed by the owner, and a basin and vanity set into a vintage Balinese table.